 A survey course designed to acquaint students with the music used in film, televisions and video games.
 Exploring the diverse relationship image and music share, the course will examine important composers, works and historical reasons why different styles of music are used in support of these various media.
 Three credits.
-Not offered 2020-2021.
+May not be offered every year.